 Another festive favor is a decorated, cutout cookie in the shape of a timepiece or champagne bottle.
 Just place it in a clear cellophane bag and tie with metallic ribbon.

-Or, take a simple cupcake and turn it into a wow dessert, by inserting a cookie into the icing.
+Or, take a simple cupcake and turn it into a wow dessert, by placing a cookie into the icing on top.

 I only needed four cupcakes for this intimate New Years Eve gathering.
 It would have taken too much time and effort to create four clock face cookies — so I purchased them instead.
 Then, I placed each cupcake in a lidded stand.
 Voila, dessert, favor and table decoration!